 Laws of Motion:

-Newton studied the ideas of Galileo and gave the three laws of motion.
+Newton worked further on the ideas of Galileo and gave the three laws of motion.
 These laws are known as Newton’s Laws of Motion.

-- Newton's First Law of Motion: Any object remains in the state of rest or in uniform motion along a straight line, until it is compelled to change the state by applying external force.
+Newton's First Law of Motion: An object remains in the state of rest or in uniform motion along a straight line, until it is compelled to change the state by an external force.

-- Newton's Second Law of Motion: The rate of change of momentum is directly proportional to the force applied in the direction of force.
+Newton's Second Law of Motion: The rate of change of momentum is directly proportional to the force applied, and is in the direction of force.

 Newton’s First Law of Motion: